menu

 Laying the foundation

 Creating a concrete model entails first defining concrete resources in a bottom-up approach.
-These resources are the foundation of the model and the diagram(s) created from it.
-One creates a concrete model by listing the concrete resource (see above for a list of examples) in the system.
-When listing a resource, be sure to include its name and type (the kind of thing it is).
-Depending on the diagramming tool used, these resources can also be given colors, icons, and other information.
+These resources are the model’s foundation and the diagram(s) created from it.
+One makes a concrete model by listing the system’s concrete resource (see above for examples).
+When listing a resource, include its name and type (the kind of thing it is).
+Authors can give resources colors, icons, and other information depending on the diagramming tool.
 Concrete resources can also have child resources.
 For (many) more details on this process, see this guide to multiperspective diagramming.

 The following is a simple model used in example diagrams in the next section: